 - 45. Regulations

 - 46. Rules

 - 47. Recovery of moneys by Council

 - 48. Service of notice by post

 - 49. Office of the Institute

+- 50. Protection from liability

-- 50. Transitional
+- 5θ 1.
+Transitional

-- 51. Repeal
+- 512. Repeal

-- 52. Consequential amendment
+- 523. Consequential amendments

+- 54. Review

 ABILL

 FOR AN ACT TO CONTINUE THE FIJI INSTITUTE OF ACCOUNTANTS AS THE FIJI INSTITUTE OF CHARTERED ACCOUNTANTS, PROVIDE FOR THE REGISTRATION OF CHARTERED ACCOUNTANTS, REGULATION OF THE PRACTICE OF ACCOUNTANCY AND FOR RELATED MATTERS